mrchuvyzgalov/solana-py/README.md

 # 🧱 Solana‑Py (Python Bitcoin Simulator)

-Simulation of a simplified Bitcoin-like network implemented in Python using UTXO model, P2P messaging, mining, and consensus mechanisms.
+Simulation of a simplified Solana-like network implemented in Python using UTXO model, P2P messaging, mining, and consensus mechanisms.

 ---